 After the prayers are offered, people go out to meet their friends or welcome them to their homes.
 Deepavali becomes a good reason to invite guests and host parties.
 Sweets, snacks, and gifts are exchanged with family, friends, and neighbors.
 Once you are done with Deepavali celebrations, you can head for a quick vacay to nearby places like Genting Highlands, Kuala Lumpur, Ipoh and others.
 Book bus ticket on redBus and save more on bus ticket bookings!

 You might be interested in knowing more about Places to Visit in Singapore with Family

 This place is a must-visit.
 The visitors to Little India are welcomed by bright lights and soothing Indian classical music.
-It is full of life and enthusiasm during Deepavali in Singapore.
+Deepavali 2023 at Little India in Singapore is full of life and enthusiasm.
 You can do a lot on your visit to Little India such as –

 - One can go on a shopping spree for all things Indian.

 - Buy traditional Indian clothing and accessories, carry home beautiful souvenirs, and eat mouth-watering Indian delicacies at restaurants.

 - Enjoy the Deepavali Utsavam, which is a road light-up and parade ceremony.